 They say an ounce of prevention is worth a pound of cure, and that’s especially true when considering winter safety for construction workers.
 By raising awareness of potential hazards, you can help keep the entire team safe and healthy all year long.
 Forklift drivers must be cautious of slippery surfaces and take care not to rush when completing a load.
 Fail to do so and they may suffer severe injuries and even death.

-Dressing for Warmth and Safety
+1. Dress for Warmth and Safety

 While it may seem like common sense to dress as warmly as possible while operating a forklift during the winter months, many workers fail to recognize just how important the right apparel truly is.
 When it comes to winter safety tips for forklift drivers, safe, warm clothing is everything.
 Operators should don safety shoes, high visibility vests, and hard hats year-round.
 During the winter months, it’s important to add a jacket that’s warm but not necessarily bulky.
 Tight fit clothing can help operators avoid their outfits getting caught in machinery and causing an accident.
 Hard-hat liners, winter goggles, and insulated gloves should also be standard-issue during winter months.

 Environmental inspections are important, too.
 Winter driving safety often boils down to how clear your travel path is.
 Hazards like ice and water can cause forklifts to lose traction and slide out of control.
 To avoid such incidents, do a quick walkthrough of the environment you plan to drive your lift through.
 By spotting hazards in advance, you’ll be much more likely to avoid them altogether.